 This option requires a Kafka Connect runtime.

-The first step is to configure the JDBC connector, specifying parameters like
+The first step is configuring the JDBC connector, specifying parameters like

 Use incrementing mode in this Oracle CDC to Kafka method if you need to capture only new rows and are not interested in changes to older rows.
-Use timestamp mode for capturing a time-based detection of new and modified rows.
+Use timestamp mode to capture a time-based detection of new and modified rows.

-This option will require programming resources and any transformation needed will need to be programmed.
-Some open-source tools can help a bit, but you will need to have insights into backend programming and JDBC functioning.
+This option will require programming resources, and any transformation needed will need to be programmed.
+Some open-source tools can help a bit, but you must have insights into backend programming and JDBC functioning.

 Conclusion